mirror/processhacker/trunk/README.txt

 Process Hacker has an embedded help file (accessible through Hacker > Help).

+KNOWN ISSUES
+ * Process Hacker does not display File handles on Windows XP

 Process Hacker is made by wj32 and uses the following components:

  * HexBox control by Bernhard Elbl